Originally posted: April 15, 2013:

 At the time that I knew Chet, I didn’t know any of this about him.
 Isn’t that the case so many times in our lives.
-Think twice about that Wal-Mart Greeter when you go to the store.
+Think twice about that Wal-Mart Greeter when you go to the store (well, I heard that Wal-Mart is no longer going to have greeters, so my long-term retirement plan has taken a turn).
 When you see an elderly old man or woman struggling with her cart to put her groceries in her car….
 You may be looking at a hero.

 I was looking at Chet thinking, “boy.
 This guy sure enjoys looking at cars….
 I’m hungry.”
 This past week I was thinking about writing tonight about an event that took place while Ben and I were on overhaul at Muskogee.
 I thought it would be a funny story that you would enjoy.
 So, I asked my roomie, “What was the name of the guy that was staying with Joe Flannery in the trailer?
 The one with the gray hair?”

 He reminded me that his name was Chet Turner.
 Steven told me that Chet had died a while back (on January 12, 2012, less than two weeks after I started writing about Power Plant Men) and that he was a good friend.
 So much so, that Steven found it hard to think about him being gone without bringing tears to his eyes.
 This got me thinking….
 I knew Chet for a brief time.
 I wondered what his story was.
 I knew from my own experience that most True Power Plant Men are Heroes of some kind, so I looked him up.